hgrana/cobra/README.md

-# cobra
+# Cobra
-A JS snake game
+A JS snake game that it's playable from anywhere.